Infliximab is an anti TNF approved by NICE for use in AS.

 - stomach pain or indigestion

-Taking infliximab can sometimes affect the blood count (the number of blood cells present in your blood) and can make you more likely to develop infections.
+Infliximab affects the immune system and can make you more likely to pick up infections.
+It can also make infections harder to spot.
 Avoid close contact with people with infections and be extra careful with food safety.

 You should tell your doctor or rheumatology nurse straight away if you develop any of the following: